 - 52% had a significant reduction in stone size

-Key Takeaway: Research suggests black seed oil could aid in breaking down kidney stones and help flush them out while keeping kidneys healthier.
+Key Takeaway: Research suggests black seed oil could aid in breaking down kidney stones and help flush them out while keeping the kidneys healthier.
 However, it’s just one promising study—no similar research backs it up or challenges it yet.

 - Balancing Female Hormones